 Old Stone House, 336 Third Street (between Fourth and Fifth Avenues)

 Campers spend their time with Piper Theatre Productions preparing for and performing in a full-scale show.
 The youngest stars put on a show inside the historic Old Stone House, while older campers perform on a professional outdoor stage.

 505 Carroll Street (between Third and Fourth Avenues)

 Inspired by weekly field trips, campers at TAC create an in-depth project in weaving or textile surface design while also working on daily craft projects using fiber and textile processes.
 Each day incorporates plenty of outdoor and free-play time as well as community-building activities.
 Fridays are open studio days, when campers showcase their creations.

 RELATED: Great Tech Camps in NYC for Tots through Teens

 Science and Sports Camps

 Prospect Park: 13th Street and Prospect Park West

 This established all-girls science and arts program, founded by a NYC mom with a background in industrial and graphic design, keeps kids busy making things all summer.
 The camp focuses on hands-on projects.
 Each week features multiple themes, including spy science, kitchen chemistry, spa science, DIY dollhouse, soft toy sewing, magic and mystery, story arts, and wild animals.
-The camp has multiple locations in Brooklyn and Manhattan, many of which offer camp options for younger girls as well.
+The camp has other locations in Brooklyn and Manhattan, many of which offer camp options for younger girls as well.